naveengujjar29/event-management/README.md

         	"mobileNumber": "123456789",
         	"role": "ROLE_CUSTOMER"
         }

 > Now Sign in using this user email and password and get the JWT token using
-> **/api/v1/auth/signin** API
+> POST  **/api/v1/auth/signin** API

     {
     	"email": "naveenkarhana29@gmail.com",